Riches, Royalty, Respect: Reception

 Robert Baker at iHipHop gave Riches, Royalty, Respect a score of three out of five and commented "Though he has remained low key for a number of years, G Rap doesn't show any fatigue on Riches, Royalty, Respect.
 In fact, Giancana shows fans that he can still whip up delectable hood stories from the bubbling Pyrex pot that we all love.
 However, the album is far from flawless, and as most fans can agree, the true Achilles heel of all G Rap albums is not its lyricism, but its production.
-Nonetheless, Riches, Royalty, Respect is better than half the garbage that overflows the commode now a days.
+Nonetheless, Riches, Royalty, Respect is better than half the garbage that overflows the commode nowadays.
 Yet, just as any legend in the game, G Rap is cursed with having his work constantly mounted against prior releases that have all received critical acclaim.
 With that said, G Rap's latest installment is mediocre at best."

 Rap Reviews' Matt Jost scored the album as a 7.5 out of ten and noted "On the face of it, Riches, Royalty, Respect delivers the goods.
 'In Too Deep' conjures up the familiar portrait of the artist as a cold-blooded, cocaine-slinging hustler entrapped by the trap.
 Producer DJ Supa Dave sets the scenery to music by digging deep into symphonic soul.
 Yet like virtually all comebacks from rap's elder statesmen, Riches, Royalty, Respect reveals certain shortcomings that may or may not have been present before but become apparent as rap history advances.
 Advocates of the arform will argue that Kool G Rap and most of today's successful rap acts are worlds apart artistically.
 They are absolutely right, but for a Kool G Rap the bar is placed higher than chart positions and numbers of social media followers".

 Alvin Blanco of XXL gave the album three out of five, saying "For the most part, the Queens native relies on his signature style, where he shines, weaving yarns about illicit scenarios that often include shady vixens looking for a come up.
 Though the album includes beats from Alchemist and old Juice Crew buddy Marley Marl, a lack of star-level production hinders the release a bit.
 Even so, a legion of lesser-known beatsmiths build a capable enough backdrop to showcase G Rap's New York grittiness".